The Bicester School

-The Bicester School (previously Bicester Community College) is a mixed, multi-heritage, secondary school, with 963 students (including a sixth form).
+The Bicester School is a coeducational secondary school, with 963 students (including a sixth form).
 It is situated in Bicester, Oxfordshire, England, and occupies a 32 acre site leading off Queens Avenue.

-The school's sports facilities are used by Bicester Athletic Club, which has been awarded National Lottery funding to add all-weather surfaces to the sports field's jumping and throwing event areas.
+The school's sports facilities are used by Bicester Athletic Club, which was awarded National Lottery funding to add all-weather surfaces to the sports field's jumping and throwing event areas.

 History

-The Bicester School was formed as a new comprehensive school in 1966.
-It was created by the merger of Highfield Secondary Modern School and Bicester Grammar School, who had shared the current site since 1963.
-Bicester Grammar School had previously been situated at the junction of London Road and Launton Road.
+Bicester County School opened in September 1924 in a building at the junction of London Road and Launton Road (now called Hometree House).
+It became a grammar school in 1956 and became known as Bicester Grammar School.

+Highfield Secondary Modern School, built in 1952, was the first school on the Queens Avenue site.
+The grammar school moved to the site in 1963, and the two schools merged in 1966 to become Bicester Community College.

-The school has been a Government-designated specialist Technology College since 1998.
-In May 2011 Bicester Community College received the Most Improved Award from the Specialist Schools and Academies Trust (SSAT) for improving its GCSE results by 20 percentage points from 2007 to 2010.
-The college received congratulations for significantly improving its 5+ A*–C results including GCSE English and Mathematics.
+The school became a government-designated specialist Technology College in 1998.

+In May 2011 Bicester Community College received the Most Improved Award from the Specialist Schools and Academies Trust (SSAT) for significantly improving its 5+ A*–C results including GCSE English and Mathematic by 20 percentage points from 2007 to 2010.

 Ofsted rated the school 'Satisfactory' in its 2010 inspection report.
-After another inspection in 2012, Ofsted downgraded their rating to 'Inadequate', which is the lowest of the four tiers ranked by Ofsted.
-The other tiers are 'Requires improvement' (previously 'Satisfactory'), 'Good' and 'Outstanding'.
+After another inspection in 2012, Ofsted downgraded their rating to 'Inadequate', the lowest of the four Ofsted tiers.

-Achievement of pupils, quality of teaching, behaviour and safety of pupils and leadership and management were all deemed 'Inadequate'.
-Principal Jason Clarke responded to the report, stating that "[the school is] very disappointed by the outcome of the inspection and the impact it may have on hard work undertaken since the last inspection two years ago.
-The report acknowledges the recent positive impact of many initiatives currently in place and under way.
-My greatest disappointment is the grade for behaviour, which does not truly reflect the positive attitude and pride the vast majority of our students have for their school."

 The school was put in special measures in February 2013.

-Oxfordshire county council subsequently asked the Department for Education for permission to remove the board of governors, with the request being granted on Thursday 21 February 2013.
-A new five person interim executive board (IEB) was put in place to oversee the school.

-On Monday 18 March 2013 the Principal Jason Clarke left the school by mutual agreement with the IEB.
-The IEB announced the appointment of neighbouring Cooper School head Ben Baxter as interim head from Monday 15 April.
+Oxfordshire County Council subsequently asked the Department for Education for permission to remove the board of governors, with the request being granted on Thursday 21 February 2013.
+A new interim executive board (IEB) was put in place to oversee the school.
+Principal Jason Clarke left the school by mutual agreement with the IEB, and the IEB announced the appointment of neighbouring Cooper School head Ben Baxter as interim head from April.

 An Ofsted inspection in 2014 increased the school's rating to 'Good' across all categories.
-The requirement for special measures was removed.
+The school also received 'Good' from Ofsted in 2018 and 2024.

 In August 2015, Bicester Community College converted to academy status and was renamed The Bicester School.
 The school is now sponsored by Activate Learning.

-Performance

-Bicester Community College students achieved their best-ever results in 2010.